Saint Petersburg Metro: Stations

 The remaining stations are located virtually on the edge of the city, and one, Devyatkino, is territorially in Leningrad Oblast, far away from the harsh underground geology that forms the Neva Delta.
-The six shallow column stations are located in the southern and northwestern sections of the city, and the first three are found on the Kirovsko-Vyborgskaya Line.
+The six shallow column stations are in the southern and northwestern sections of the city, and the first three are on the Kirovsko-Vyborgskaya Line.
 The first one, Avtovo, is considered to be one of the most beautiful stations in the world and was opened as part of the first stage in 1955, while the other two were built in the late 1970s as typical Moscow-style pillar trispan stations.
-There are two shallow-column stations on the Nevsko-Vasileostrovskaya Line: Novokrestovskaya and Begovaya.
+There are two shallow-column stations on the Nevsko-Vasileostrovskaya Line: Zenit and Begovaya.
 Both of these stations, which use a modified version of the horizontal lift design, were opened in May 2018 as part of the line's extension to the northwestern section of the city.
 A sixth shallow-column station, Dunayskaya, opened in October 2019 as part of the Frunzensko-Primorskaya Line's southern extension.
 In addition, there are four termini stations that are on the surface and are located near the lines' connection with the train depots.
 The city's northern climate means that even here all of the station space is inside an enclosed structure.

 Network map

-Plans

-The Metro has a very large expansion plan for the next half century.
-The Pravoberezhnaya Line was split in early 2009, and the new fifth line (Frunzensko-Primorskaya) took the northern (Primorsky) radius away from Pravoberezhnaya and opened with a new section (Frunzensky) to the south.
-The Pravoberezhnaya line will extend to the west, and then north to Lakhta, and then to Yuntolovo.
-The two stations, Bukharestskaya and Mezhdunarodnaya of the Frunzensko-Primorskaya line, opened in December 2012, will be followed by another three heading southward - Prospekt Slavy, Dunayskaya and Shushary.
-These should be open in 2018.
-Three new lines, Krasnoselsko-Kalininskaya, Admiralteysko-Okhtinskaya and Koltsevaya, will be opened.
-The first six stations of the Krasnoselsko-Kalininskaya line are already under construction, and should be open by 2020.
-The Admiralteysko-Okhtinskaya line should appear before 2025.
-The Koltsevaya line will be opened after 2025.